 New Mexico Bird Migration

 Happy National Bird Day!
-Considering the day today, it’s appropriate that I talked about my recent trip to the middle of the state and New Mexico Bird Migration.
+Considering the day today, it’s appropriate that I talked about my recent trip to the middle of the state.
 I drove down to the Socorro area and grabbed a hotel for a few nights.
 Then each morning I woke up early to arrive at the Bosque del Apache area well before sunrise so that I could scout the lighting, clouds and of course the birds in the area.

 The most predominant birds you will see in the a.m. at sunrise will be the infamous sandhill cranes and plenty of snow geese.
 I try to find a larger concentration of snow geese usually to start out.
 As the sun rises, on most mornings, the geese are flying in and settling in the various areas of water.
 Then, at some time near sun break, they will all take off into the air at once giving you a dramatic shot of chaos and beauty intertwined.
 The trick though is to have it all coming together!
 Between finding a large group of geese and timing it with a beautiful sky backdrop, it can be a tedious, yet rewarding experience.